Integrating MongoDB’s Application Data Platform with Amazon Kinesis Data Firehose

 - For Source, choose Direct PUT of other sources.

-- From the Third-party partner drop-down menu, choose MongoDB Cloud.
+- For Destination, choose MongoDB Cloud.

 - For Content encoding, leave it as Disabled.